 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

 Christina Ng is the Research and Stakeholder Engagement Leader on Debt Markets for the Institute for Energy Economics and Financial Analysis.
-She has 20 years of experience in financial reporting, covering a broad range of financial instruments, transactions and industries, and is a former national standard-setter for Australia and Hong Kong.
-She is also an independent consultant.
+She has 20 years of experience in financial reporting, covering financial instruments, transactions and industries, and is a former national standard-setter for Australia and Hong Kong and an independent consultant.